Benjohn2001/l4_individual_project/timelog.md

 ### 10 Jan 2023

 *3 hour* Issues with only showing friends not in group when adding group members ccouldnt be resolved, now showing all friends but with different icon and onpress depending on if already a member, betteeer as shows system status
+*1 hour* Sorted bugs with new users with no profile picture uploaded breaking new components